AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export function buildStaticAuthorityOptions(authOptions: Partial<AuthorityOptions>): StaticAuthorityOptions;

-// Warning: (ae-missing-release-tag) "buildTenantProfile" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "buildTenantProfileFromIdTokenClaims" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public
+// @public (undocumented)
-export function buildTenantProfile(homeAccountId: string, localAccountId: string, tenantId: string, idTokenClaims?: TokenClaims): TenantProfile;
+export function buildTenantProfileFromIdTokenClaims(homeAccountId: string, idTokenClaims: TokenClaims): TenantProfile;

 // Warning: (ae-missing-release-tag) "CacheAccountType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "CacheAccountType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)